Treating Dyslexia, Dysgraphia and Ocular Motor Dysfunction

-- Weekly 2-hour session with a licensed occupational therapist, licensed certified occupational therapist assistant, speech language pathologist or teacher – assigned per your child’s needs.
+- Traditional Track: Weekly 2-hour or 5 one-hour sessions with a licensed occupational therapist, licensed certified occupational therapist assistant, speech-language pathologist or teacher – assigned per your child’s needs.

-- Fast Track Program: Daily (5 days/week) one hour sessions with a licensed occupational therapist, licensed occupational therapy assistant, speech language pathologist or teacher.
-(Assigned based on clients needs)
+- Fast Track Program: Daily (5 days/week) one-hour sessions with a licensed occupational therapist, licensed occupational therapy assistant, speech-language pathologist or teacher.
+(Assigned based on client needs)

-- Sight Word, Pre-Reading Skills and Phonics Program Phonic Learning Lessons/Skills & Wilson Reader Phonics.
+- Sight Word, Pre-Reading Skills and Phonics Program Phonics Learning Lessons/Skills & Wilson Reader Phonics.